What is a solar farm?

 - Solar is the most popular form of energy generation at more than 80% support

-- Solar works well in Britain solar panels in London generate 65% of the power they would in Madrid
+- Solar works well in Britain - solar panels in the South of England generate 65% of the power they would in Central Spain

 - Community groups can invest in or set up their own solar farms

 - Cheap electricity from solar farms could put £425m back into consumers pockets through reduced energy bills by 2030

-- Solar is one of the best energy sources for keeping profit in the UK
+- Solar is one of the best energy technologies for generating revenue in the UK

 Some facts about solar farms

 – They generate electricity locally and feed into the local electricity grid using a free source of energy (the sun) to generate electricity on bright cloudy days as well as in direct sunlight.

 – For every 5MW installed, a solar farm will power over 1,500 homes annually (based on an average annual consumption of 3,300 kWh of electricity for a house) and save 2,150 tonnes of CO2.
 Approximately 25 acres of land is required for every 5 megawatts (MW) of installation.

 – They represent time-limited, reversible land use and provide an increased, diversified and stable source of income for landowners